eduP2P/common/test_suite/README.md

       %% Fail
       Note over p1,p2: UDP hole punching failed
 ```

-In this diagram, we denote the private endpoints of Peer 1 and Peer 2 by
-`X:x` and `Y:y` respectively.
-Furthermore, we denote the “STUN
-endpoints” of these peers by `X':x1'` and `Y':y1'` respectively.
-These
-STUN endpoints are the source IP and port used by the peers’ NAT boxes
-when they communicate with the STUN server, which is a part of eduP2P’s
+In this diagram, and all diagrams that follow, the example IP addressses
+and ports from the previous section are reused.
+Note that in eduP2P,
+each relay server contains a STUN server to discover the STUN endpoints
-relay server and has endpoint `Z:z`.
-The STUN endpoints of the peers are
+of the peers, and these STUN endpoints are exchanged via the control
-exchanged via eduP2P’s control server, as the peers need each other’s
-STUN endpoints to perform hole punching.
+server.

 Because Peer 1 is behind a Restricted Cone NAT (which has
 Endpoint-Independent Mapping behaviour), packets from Peer 1 to Peer 2’s